vishal2github/noJava/Theoretical_Notes/Abstraction.md

 + Abstract class can have both abstract and non-abstract methods.
 + If method's implementation is common/same for all child classes, then that method should be non-abstract in parent class.
-+ If method is smae in all child classes but implementation is different, then that method will be abstract.
++ If method is same in all child classes but implementation is different, then that method will be abstract.

 ```
   Abstract method can be declared in abstract class: